An illustration of "sibling power" in a Warmblood.

 Achill HO is the only still active sire line of the original foundation sires in Holstein.
 The Holstein organization reports that Achill carries the jumping blood in Holstein.
 Thirty-four lines in ten generations is a huge amount of a single ancestor, this is like Achill HO was sitting in the 4th generation rather than in the far reaches of the pedigree.
 When there is a strong background strength, if it is reinforced in closer generations, it will show in the progeny.
 Focusing Achill HO in Ramiro HO was done through three son lines and two daughter lines 4x5x5x4x6, mainly through the 3/4 siblings Palisa HO and Tobias HO.
 Tobias HO was a coach horse sire.
 There is also reinforcement to this power (and complexity) with the 5/8 sister Vellada HO and the genetic 3/4 brother to Tobias HO: Rajah HO, through a daughter and on the bottom line.
 This design is an extreme consolidation of the background power and makes Ramiro HO an ever greater typesetter.

 Ramiro HO is a typestter of the Achill HO genetics.
 So if we understand Achill HO, then we will understand Ramiro HO.
-Achill HO is described (Rossow and Tietz) as a coach horse, light bay, 17 1/2 hands, heavy boned but still shallow in body and not deep in girth.
+Achill HO is described (Rossow and Tietz) as a coach horse, a light bay, 17 1/2 hands, heavy boned but still shallow in body and not deep in girth.
 He was well muscled and had a high neck carriage, his back was a little weak, but he had an excellent hind quarter.
 Achill HO had good clean gaits and was very healthy, living until twenty-eight, and he produced his best son: Tobias HO at age twenty-six.
 The Holstein jump line started with him.

 To get a clear understanding of this jumping trait, that is basis of the modern Holstein success, we can visit the time of the breeding of Achill HO and see what was occurring.
 This period was during the phase of German breeding when the state ordered an improved coach-carriage horse.
 East Prussia and Trakehner were ordered to produce a cavalry ready horse.
 That the government ordered the direction of breeding is a foreign concept to our American understanding, then and now.
 And it is at the root of our misconceptions of the modern warmbloods and what their registries are all about.
 The European breeds have always been a national product, overseen and structured by their respective rulers or government.